-- 11.01 Compliance with State Law and the Scottsdale City Charter.
-Use of public funds in development agreements and contracts for economic development shall be applied consistent with state law and the Scottsdale City Charter and prove to have a clearly identified public purpose and direct benefit to the city. - 11.02 Evaluation of Costs and Financial Impacts.
-Development agreements and contracts for economic development will be carefully evaluated to ensure financial and cost impacts are fully understood.
-Such costs and financial impacts will be forecasted and included in the operating budget, five-year financial plan, and/or the CIP. - 11.03 Restricted Use of Public Funds for Economic Development.
+- 12.01 Compliance with State Law and the Scottsdale City Charter.
+Use of public funds in development agreements and contracts for economic development shall be applied consistent with state law and the Scottsdale City Charter and prove to have a clearly identified public purpose and direct benefit to the city. - 12.02 Evaluation of Costs and Financial Impacts.
+Development agreements and contracts for economic development will be carefully evaluated for financial and cost impacts to the city by the city treasurer/chief financial officer and city manager or designees.
+Such costs and financial impacts will be forecasted and included in the operating budget, five-year financial plan, and/or the Capital Improvement Plan. - 12.03 Restricted Use of Public Funds for Economic Development.
 The city shall not give or loan its credit in aid of, nor make any donation, grant, or payment of any public funds, by subsidy or otherwise, to any individual, association, or corporation except where there is a clearly identified public purpose and the city either receives direct consideration substantially equal to its expenditure or provides direct assistance to those in need.